RacingTadpole/python-workshop/python_workshop/types/README.md

 - MUCH easier to debug other people's code - and your own - if you know what sort of thing every function returns, and expects
 - Your IDE can click through to definitions of all your variables
 - You get warned when things might be None, and have to explicitly deal with it.

-Also:

-- Easier to refactor, eg. change return value from int to list of ints
+- Easier to refactor, eg. change return value from int to list of ints, set of ints, frozenset of ints

 ## How?